The best sales headlines can be written in an infinite number of ways.

 The following 11 headline formulas are some of the easiest to write and the most powerful.

-When it comes time to write a headline, try one of these first.
-At the very least, this can give you a creative jumping off point to write a headline that works.
+When it comes time to write headlines that sell, try one of these first.
+At the very least, you’ll get a creative jumping off point to craft a winning headline.

-1. Say it simply and directly.
+1. Say it simply and directly

 It works particularly well with strong offers, recognized brand names, and product or service types with which the reader is familiar.

-- Pure silk blouses … 30% off
+- Pure Silk Blouses … 30% Off

 - The Ultimate Tax Shelter